Block encoding the 3D heterogeneous Poisson equation with application to fracture flow: Block Encoding

 \subsection{Full Block Encoding Circuit}

 We now have all of the tools we need to block encode $G'$.
-By using the symmetric block encoding circuit in \cite{Snderhauf2024} (seen in Fig. \ref{fig:sym_BE}) and the three oracles defined above, the full quantum circuit for fracture flow matrix is:\\
+By using the symmetric block encoding circuit in \cite{Snderhauf2024} (seen in Fig. \ref{fig:sym_BE}) and the three oracles defined above, the full quantum circuit for fracture flow matrix is seen in Fig. \ref{fig:GW_flow}.

 Note that the notation of a slash in the control on $R(G'_{d})$ indicates that the gate controls on several values.
 In particular, it applies a rotation according to what the d-register of the circuit is.
 Additionally, the template in Fig. \ref{fig:sym_BE} requires the rotation gate to be of the form $R(A_d / \|A\|_{max})$ (where $\|\cdot \|_{max}$ is the maximum absolute value of any element in $A$).
 The actual requirement is that for all elements $A_{ij}$ in $A$, they must satisfy $A_{ij}\in [-1,1]$.
 We already satisfy this constraint by our definition of $G'$.
 Using eq. \ref{eq:bound_on_G'_norm}, we have that for all elements $G_{ij}'$ in $G'$, $|G_{ij}'| \leq \| G' \| \leq 1$.
 So, it suffices to just rotate about $G'_d$.
 Finally, the gate complexity is dominated by the additions and out-of-range oracle.
 The additions require $O(\log_2N + \log_2 N^{1/3})$ gates and the out-of-range oracle requires $O(D' \log_2D')$ gates, giving a total gate complexity of $O(\log_2 N + D' \log_2D')= O(\log_2 N + D^{init} \log_2D^{init})$.